Hochschule Karlsruhe Hochschule Karlsruhe - University of Applied Sciences

 Administrative costs and student union fees, rent, food, books and other study materials; mobile phones, sports and going out sometimes - studying costs money, no question.
 When considering a course of study, the question therefore also arises as to how the associated costs can be managed.

 Depending on whether you have your own car or use public transport, whether you live in a hall of residence or have found a room privately, the total monthly costs vary between about 650 and 820 euros, with rent usually being the largest single item.
-If you want to find out more, you can do so here: 21st Social Survey of the German Student Union.
+You want to find out more information here.
+In the case of Karlsruhe, you should calculate to have a monthly 700 to 800 Euros at your disposal.

 All students at universities in Karlsruhe have to pay the student union fee of currently 108,70 € per semester as well as an administrative fee of 70 € per semester and a contribution to the "Verfasste Studierendenschaft" (AStA) of 16 € per semester.
 These costs are to be paid in due time upon enrollment or re-registration.
 Below you'll find information about further possible costs and financing options.